 My plan was to spend the day here in this nice anchorage and rest.
 Tomorrow I will fight my way north and go to either Vlychadia or Emborios on the island of Kalymnos.
 Over night I had received a Navtex weather forecast calling for force 4 WNW winds for Rhodes Sea and 4 locally 5 NW winds for Samos Sea.
 In the mean time, the AM radio morning forecast was aired at 0630 instead of 0700 as it had been for the last couple of weeks, if at all.
 This lack of consistency or lack of previous announcements is, of course, maddening.
 At any rate, the morning forecast was essentially the same as the overnight one.

 I spent the early morning applying teak oil to the passarella and to the outboard stand.
 The rest of the morning I spent reading with an occasional jump into the warm clear water.
 I wanted to do some extensive snorkeling around the reefs but I got scared off by the strength of the current that was setting at over 1 knot.

 On my way back to Thetis I was treated to another lovely sunset.
 I prepared the boat for a very early departure.
 Anticipating beating against the north wind I installed Pavlakis the spray-hood.
-I cooked rigatoni with mushroom and fresh tomato sauce this I ate along with plenty of wine.
-The Navtex forecast calls for force 4, locally 5 NW winds.
+I cooked rigatoni with a mushroom and fresh tomato sauce.
+This I ate along with plenty of wine.
+The Navtex forecast called for force 4, locally 5 NW winds.
 We shall see.
 I set the alarm for 0300 because I wanted to do some night sailing.